mshlis/mshlis.github.io/_posts/.ipynb_checkpoints/2019-10-21-FocalGradLoss-checkpoint.md

 The usage of $$(1-p)^\gamma$$ down weights the categorical cross entropy loss along with how high $$p$$ is.
 This is parameterized by $$\gamma$$, where the higher it is, the greater the down weighting is.
 In their paper they make it clear this choice of adaptive weighting is arbitrary and could be replaced with other schemes.

 The question I pose with this, is does this accomplish their goal?
 (I asked this a while back in a [stack exchange question](https://ai.stackexchange.com/questions/13755/does-retina-nets-focal-loss-accomplish-its-goal)).
 Given the lack of response in that post, I decided to investigate this myself.
 I propose another simple adaptive weighting scheme, but I propose applying the approach onto the gradient directly.
 I do this because most optimizers use a form of gradient descent $$\theta \leftarrow \theta - \nabla_{\theta}L$$, and so masking the gradient, directly masks how much is learned by each element.
-I call these set of losses, focal gradient loss
+I call this set of losses, *focal gradient loss*

 $$FGL(p) \propto - StopGradient((1-p)^\gamma) \ log(p)$$

 ### Comparing the objective functions
-Its hard to understand it comparitively with the $$StopGradient$$ function, so first lets look at this gradients
+Its hard to understand it comparitively with the $$StopGradient$$ function, so first lets look at their gradients

 $$
 \begin{aligned}